JimLynchCodes/SD-whitepaper/README.md

 <br>

-## A "Stop Ladder" Example
+## Let's Look At An Example

 Let's suppose we are trading SPY, and we have three shares.

-We can create a series of stop market sell orders with stop prices below the current price, and our broker's servers will be automatically watching for you and will trigger the market sell order if the price of SPY drops down to there.
+We can create a series of stop market sell orders with stop prices below the current price.
+Our broker's servers will automatically watch for you and trigger the market sell order if the price of SPY drops to that level.

-On a platform like ThinkOrSwim we can see our stop orders as little red bubbles overlayed on the price chart.
+On a platform like ThinkOrSwim, we can see our stop orders as little red bubbles overlayed on the price chart.

 <img src="./images/thinkorswim-stop-ladder-on-chart.png"/>